Adamouization/Adamouization/README.md

 ## About me

 - 🔭 I’m currently working as a data scientist at NewDay in London (UK).
 My main focus is to develop machine learning models applied in credit risk customer underwriting/management, fraud detection and collections, while maximising performance gains and favouring explainability and stability.
+I am also actively working on side projects, encompassing topics such as generative AI, video game development and web development.

 - 💬 Ask me about my background and experiences:
   - Specialist, Data Science at [NewDay](https://www.newday.co.uk/) _(2021-present)_